The-Z-Labs/cli4bofs/README.md

 ## Description

 Swiss army knife tool for mainataining collection of BOFs files.
 Allows for running any BOF from filesystem and pass arguments to it.
-Handy for testing, prototyping and developing BOFs.
+Handy also for testing, prototyping and developing BOFs.

 ## BOF collection